It is a sad fact that as soon as you purchase your new car and drive away, it begins to decrease in value.

 This is similar to Return to Invoice; however, this ensures that you receive the difference between your insurance pay-out and the value of your car when you originally took out cover.

-The Financial Conduct Authority regulate the use of Gap Insurance in the automotive industry.
+The Financial Conduct Authority regulate the use of Guaranteed Asset Protection Insurance in the automotive industry.
 If you have any problems, complaints or queries, you should contact the Financial Ombudsmen Service.

-Before you take out Gap insurance, there are a few things you should consider.
+Before you take out car GAP insurance, there are a few things you should consider.

 Can you afford the premium?